bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

 * IT is impossible to do `\drawlabel` inside a DIA bundle when the text is a math string and it is a matrix---it just does not compile with CONTEXT

+* Currently there is no way to turn off en-dash and em-dash ligature; this makes it impossible to show individual dashes in verbatim.